-When traveling abroad, I highly recommend bringing an unlocked smart phone and getting a local sim card.
+When traveling abroad, I highly recommend bringing an unlocked smartphone and getting a local sim card.
 We got our data cards from a vending machine at the Heathrow Airport by the luggage carousel, it was £20 for 11 GB of data which was more than enough for a week.
 The package says 1 GB but a sticker on top said 10 GB for free.

 If you are traveling to London city center from Heathrow, as you walk towards the tube station there will be someone who tries to sell you the Heathrow Express ticket.
 It’s quite pricey compared to the tube so unless you are in a hurry you can just take the regular tube.
 It takes around 45 + minutes on the tube to get to London city center depending on what station you’re heading.

 Since we planned to spend 1 week in London, we purchase the 7 Day travel card that covered zones 1-2 (adults £33.00).
-This means during the 7 days all our bus rides and tube ride within Zone 1-2 was included.
+This means during the 7 days all our bus rides and tube ride within Zone 1-2 were included.
 Since Heathrow is outside of Zone 2, you will need to pay extra for that first ride into the city center and the ride back to Heathrow.
-Another tip is if there are 4 of you, sometimes it’s cheaper to Uber in the early morning hours to the aiport rather than taking the tube.
+Another tip is if there are 4 of you, sometimes it’s cheaper to Uber in the early morning hours to the airport rather than taking the tube.